go-fair-us/EarthCubeM4M/README.md

 # EarthCubeM4M
-This is the repositoryt for the EarthCube M4M Workshop.
+This is the repository for the EarthCube M4M Workshop.